maxr-hw/Machine-Learning-A4-ESILV-Project/README.md

 - Optional: train a **supervised classifier** (`RandomForestClassifier`) to predict cluster labels from transaction features.
 - Output cluster number and characteristics for any new input.

+### 6. UMAP Non-linear Dimensionality Reduction

+In addition to PCA, UMAP (Uniform Manifold Approximation and Projection) is used to visualize high-dimensional transaction features in 2D.
+UMAP often provides clearer cluster separation and captures non-linear structure.

+UMAP visualizations include:
+- Clusters in 2D
+- Points colored by quantity
+- Discretized quantity levels (`Low`, `Medium`, `High`)
+- Density volumes of clusters

+UMAP strengthens interpretability of customer purchase behavior and validates the cluster structure discovered by KMeans.

 ---

 ## Installation